CSCfi/swift-browser-ui/README.md

   start    Start the browser backend and server
 ```

-In order to start the server use `s3browser start`.
+In order to start the server use `swift-browser-ui start`.

 Additional options can be found with
 ```
-s3browser --help
+swift-browser-ui --help
-s3browser start --help
+swift-browser-ui start --help
 ```

 The current frontend can be found at: `127.0.0.1:8080`.

 ### License

-``s3browser`` and all it sources are released under *MIT License*.
+``swift-browser-ui`` and all it sources are released under *MIT License*.